titaniummachine1/Swing_prediction.lua/README.md

 Put all required files in your %localappdata% folder.

 ## Requirements
+click on the buttons below to download the requirements.
+V

 [![LuaLib](https://img.shields.io/badge/Download-Latest-blue?style=for-the-badge&logo=download)](https://github.com/lnx00/Lmaobox-Library/releases/latest/) and copy the `lnxLib.lua` file to your `%localappdata%` folder.